 Urasawa, in Beverly Hills, best sushi I've ever had and I've been too many sushi places in my life.
 I have to say though that I've never been to Japan.
 Sushi is not just about taste to me, I like to watch the sushi master at work on the wooden board, it's like watching velvet.
 A piece of o-toro sushi is when you cut the fattest part of the tuna, the tuna belly was a very exciting experience, truly unique.
-I stay in Paris two days out of seven so I like to go Alain Passard's Arpege, stays one of my favorites: his style of growing vegetables is pre-industrial, amazing, as is the cous cous with argan oil, a pure taste of Morocco.
-Roasted veal thighs cooked for nine hours of a skewer, topped with a madera sauce, probably the best meat I've tasted in my life.
+I stay in Paris two days out of seven so I like to go Alain Passard's Arpege, one of my favourites: his style of growing vegetables is pre-industrial, amazing, as is the cous cous with argan oil, a pure taste of Morocco.
+Roasted veal thighs cooked for nine hours on a skewer, topped with a madera sauce, probably the best meat I've tasted in my life.
 I am also a fan of Yen, a small Japanese place in Saint Germain.

 I've produced a movie directed by a very talented young director, Ferdinando Cito Filomarino.
-It's on the life of Antonia, the great Milanese poet Antonia Pozzi, a melancholic figure, very tormented and charming person who lived in 1920s-30s.
+It's on the life of Antonia, the great Milanese poet Antonia Pozzi, a melancholic figure, and a very tormented and charming person who lived in 1920s-30s.